ozwillo/ozwillo-doc/_includes/2-experiment.md

 That's why providers are asked to implement provisioning and authentication on preproduction first.
 Once validated, their applications are declared to production.

+From now on, the documentation focuses on preproduction hosts, in particular in HTTP request samples.
+Hosts should be put in variables so that you can update them to the production ones when needed.
+{: .focus .important}

 ### OpenID configuration
 {: #ref-2-2}

 Ozwillo provides API endpoints that implement OpenID Connect.
-Their configuration is accessible as a well-known registry resource: here are the <a href="https://accounts.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">preproduction</a> and <a href="https://accounts.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">production</a> ones.
+Their configuration is accessible as a well-known registry resource: here is the <a href="https://accounts.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">preproduction</a> one.

-For instance, the preproduction configuration shows the `authorization_endpoint` is accessible at `https://accounts.ozwillo-preprod.eu/a/auth`
+For instance, the configuration shows the `authorization_endpoint` is accessible at `https://accounts.ozwillo-preprod.eu/a/auth`

 These endpoints are also listed in the [API reference](#ref-5) section.